From Monday 9th to Wednesday 11th September, children in Years Read more →

 Class 3 is a mixed year 3 and year 4 group.
-The class is taught by Mark Goodright and teaching assistant Jo Walker.
+The class is taught by Sam Watts and teaching assistant Jo Walker.

-For the Summer Term, our topic is The Environment.
-Our class trip was on Tuesday, 2nd July to Morwellham Quay where we will looked at how our local environment has changed over time.
+For the Summer Term, our topic was The Environment.
+Our class trip was on Tuesday, 2nd July to Morwellham Quay where we looked at how our local environment has changed over time.

-Here are some photos of our day at Morwellham (more to follow!):
+Here are some photos of our day at Morwellham:

 The children have looked around their local area to find examples of

 environmental protection and issues.
 We have received some wonderful work on this in the form of spider diagrams, pictures, posters, factual reports and some very informative powerpoint presentations.